AdrianaOlv15/CodePath_App_MANIME/Plan_for_OurApp.md

    * Allows user to make a post and share it on the FANDOM thread of posts.

 * Search Screen
-   * Allows switching between the manga and anime titles lists.
-   * Allows users to click on an anime, and have the option to add to their favorites list on their home screen.
    * Allows users to click on a manga, and have the option to add to their favorites list on their home screen.

 * Settings Screen